matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 2 - Testing Throughout the SDLC/16 Test Levels - System Testing.md

 ### Objectives
 * Reducing risk
-* Verifying whether the functional and non-functional behavior of the system is as designed and specified
+* Verifying whether the functional and non-functional behaviour of the system is as designed and specified
 * Validating that the system is complete and will work as expected
 * Building confidence in the quality of the system as a whole
 * Finding defects